coda/packs-sdk/docs/guides/basics/data-types.md

 ### Row reference

 The [`Reference`][Reference] value hint can be used to reference a row in a sync table.
-See the [Schemas guide][schemas] for more information about defining and using schema references.
+See the [Schemas guide][schemas_references] for more information about defining and using schema references.

 !!! warning
     This value hint currently only work correctly within a sync table.
 When used outside of a sync table it will render as a normal object chip, as if no value hint was applied.